History of Sunderland: Coal, staiths, railways and docks

-Meanwhile, south of the river, the Durham & Sunderland Railway Co. built a railway line across the Town Moor and established a passenger terminus there in 1836.
+Meanwhile, south of the river, the Durham and Sunderland Railway Company built a railway line across the Town Moor and established a passenger terminus there in 1836.
 In 1847 the line was bought by George Hudson's York and Newcastle Railway.
 Hudson, nicknamed 'The Railway King', was Member of Parliament for Sunderland and was already involved in a scheme to build a dock in the area.
 In 1846 he had formed the Sunderland Dock Company, which received an act of Parliament giving approval for the construction of a dock between the South Pier and Hendon Bay.
 The engineer overseeing the project was John Murray; the foundation stone for the entrance basin was laid in February 1848, and by the end of the year excavation of the new dock was largely complete, the spoil being used in the associated land reclamation works.
 Lined with limestone and entered from the river by way of a half tide basin, the dock (later named Hudson Dock) was formally opened by Hudson on 20 June 1850.
 Most of the dockside to the west was occupied with coal staiths linked to the railway line, but there was also a warehouse and granary built at the northern end by John Dobson in 1856 (this, along with a second warehouse dating from the 1860s, was demolished in 1992).